Skip to main content

 Reconciliation status

-Each record has a status that tracks its reconciliation progress:
+Each record has a status that reflects whether it has been matched:

-• reconciled — The record has been fully matched against one or more records from another data source.
+• reconciled — The record has been matched against one or more records from another data stream.

-When a new record is created, End Close automatically evaluates it against your reconciliation rules and attempts to find a match.
+Status is derived automatically from reconciliation matches.
+When a new record is created, End Close evaluates it against your reconciliation rules and attempts to find a match.
 You can subscribe to webhook events like record.reconciled and record.reconciliation_overdue to react to status changes.

-Only records with a status of unreconciled can be deleted.
-Records that are partially or fully reconciled cannot be removed.
+Only unreconciled records can be deleted.
+Reconciled records cannot be removed.

 Property Definitions

-Property definitions let you extend records with custom fields specific to a data source.
-For example, a Stripe data source might have a customer_email property, while a bank feed might have a check_number property.
-Each property definition is scoped to a single data source (identified by type_key) and includes:
+Property definitions let you extend records with custom fields specific to a data stream.
+For example, a Stripe data stream might have a customer_email property, while a bank feed might have a check_number property.
+Each property definition is scoped to a single data stream (identified by data_stream_key) and includes:

 FieldDescription

-keyA unique identifier for this property within the data source
+keyA unique identifier for this property within the data stream

 nameA human-readable label